hrushikeshrv/docxlatex/README.md

 docxlatex DOES NOT convert the entire .docx file to a LaTeX source file.

+docxlatex is still in beta and does not work perfectly on all equations.
+However, it does work with reasonable accuracy on standard symbols and equations.

 # Installation
 Install using pip
 `pip install docxlatex`